Travelgate/documentation/kb/our-products/are-you-a-buyer/our-methods/booking-flow/book/hotel-x-development-book-mutation.md

 Book operation requests a booking confirmation for the specified optionRefId returned in Quote.
 It returns a brief summary of the option plus the status of the reservation.

 ### What information can I expect in Book response?✔️
-The information returned in Book response may vary between Sellers, so please check our [Hotel-X API Schema](https://api.travelgatex.com/playground) in order to add to your Book the fields expected on your side.
-Additionally, you may check the [Metadata](https://knowledge.travelgate.com/hotel-x-development-metadata) of your Sellers for further details on the specifications established on their side for this Method.
+The information returned in Book response may vary between Sellers, so please check our [Hotel-X Documentation](/docs/apis/for-buyers/hotel-x-pull-buyers-api/quickstart) in order to add to your Book the fields expected on your side.
+Additionally, you may check the [Metadata](/kb/our-products/are-you-a-buyer/our-methods/static-content/hotel-x-metadata-query) of your Sellers for further details on the specifications established on their side for this Method.

 **Some of the fields to be declared/added to Book mutation request are:**